Home » Geography » Deserts of India

 Thar Desert Characteristics

 In some fertile areas known as Rohi, these streams provide agricultural support.
 Even the “Luni,” the most significant river, is a seasonal stream.
 The Luni River begins in the Pushkar valley of the Aravalli Range, close to Ajmer, and flows into the Rann of Kutch in the southwest.
-The Thali, or sand plain, is the area to the north of Luni.
-There are some streams that, after flowing for a while, dry up and join a lake or playa, like the Sambhar Lake, to demonstrate a typical occurrence of inland drainage.
-The main source of salt can be found in the brackish water found in the lakes and playas.
+The Thali, or sand plain, is located north of the Luni River.
+Some streams flow for a while and then dry up, joining lakes or playas like Sambhar Lake, showing typical inland drainage.
+The main source of salt comes from the brackish water in these lakes and playas.

 Thar Desert Topography